Group of cyclist riding through vineyards, Burgundy, France

 4.5hrs · 54km · 640m up · 480m down

 Today you’ll trade vineyards for forested hills and farmland as you cycle into the lesser-known Auxois countryside - a different side of Burgundy and full of quiet charm.
 Follow the Canal du Centre, passing through tunnels and under arched viaducts, before climbing up to Châteauneuf-en-Auxois.
 Perched high on a hill and crowned by its medieval château, this postcard-worthy village offers sweeping views across the valley.
-It’s listed among Les Plus Beaux Villages de France, so settle in and toast the day with a glass of Crémant as the sun dips behind the hills.
+You’ll have time to explore the 12th-century Château de Châteauneuf, with its fortified towers and panoramic ramparts (entry costs around €6 and is payable locally).
+Listed among Les Plus Beaux Villages de France, it’s a perfect spot to settle in and toast the day with a glass of Crémant as the sun dips behind the hills.

-Day 5
+3. Day 5

 Cruise the Burgundy Canal back to Dijon